New 2021 Volkswagen ID.3 Electric

 New 2021 Vauxhall Mokka and Mokka-e

-Vauxhall has confirmed that production of the all new Mokka SUV will begin towards the end of 2020, with the first deliveries to Motability customers expected in early 2021.
-The new Mokka will include a new 100% electric variant called the Mokka-e (with an expected range of 201 miles) which will be launched at the same time as the new petrol and diesel versions.
+Production of the all new Vauxhall Mokka SUV will begin towards the end of 2020, with the first deliveries to Motability customers expected in the spring of 2021.
+The new Mokka will include a new 100% electric variant called the Mokka-e (with an expected range of 201 miles), which is being launched at the same time as the new petrol and diesel versions.

 The new Mokka boasts an elevated view, a smart new interior and impressive tech including an easy to use HD touchscreen and wireless smartphone charging.